-Think about the issue while you are still able to decide for yourself
+Think about the issue while you are still able to decide for yourself.

 A DNR order may be a part of a hospice care plan.
-The focus of this care is on treating symptoms of pain or shortness of breath to maintain comfort, but not to prolong life.
+The focus of this care is not to prolong life, but to treat symptoms of pain or shortness of breath, and to maintain comfort.